geodetic-metrology-tools/SUSoftCMakeCommon/README.md

 Configuration
 -------------

+You should clone this repository in the `susoft` folder next to the other repositories.
+Then, include the `CMakeLists.txt` of this repository into your main CMake file.

 This repository contains a `ext_libs.txt` file.
 Feel free to update the paths in this file, to match *your* dev environment.
 In particular, check these variables: